 How to Estimate Investment Returns

-So how does one estimate future returns?
+How does one estimate future returns?
 Probably the best place to start is in the past.
-If you're expecting an investment to return you 20% a year, but it's long term returns have been only 10% a year, then you're likely in for a disappointment.
-The overall US stock market, the most successful one in the world over the last century, has had a return over the last 110 years of 9.4%, approximately 4.8% in price appreciation and 4.7% in dividends.
-That number, of course, is prior to inflation, taxes, and investment expenses.
-Inflation alone has been 3.19% a year from 1913-2011 so the “real” (after-inflation) return has been 6.2%.
+If you're expecting an investment to return 20% a year but its long-term returns have been only 10% a year, you're likely in for a disappointment.
+The overall US stock market, the most successful one in the world over the last century, has had a return over the last 100 years of 10.46%, approximately 6.51% in price appreciation and 3.95% in dividends.
+That number is prior to inflation, taxes, and investment expenses.
+Inflation alone has been 3.18% a year from 1925-2025, so the “real” (after-inflation) return has been 7.28%.
 You can subtract taxes and expenses from there.
 You can quickly see that any adviser who suggests you rely on “10% investment returns” to reach your goals is already setting you up for failure.

-Although that is common, there are plenty of people out there who would lead you to believe that even higher returns are possible.
+Although that is common, some would lead you to believe that even higher returns are possible.
 Dave Ramsey, for instance, does a fantastic job helping people get out of debt.
-Unfortunately, once they're out of debt he recommends they get into “good growth stock mutual funds” which will then return them “12% a year.”
-Recently, there was a bust of a Ponzi scheme in my area where the investors were sucked in by promises of returns of 18% a year.
-If an investment is promising three times the long-term return of the stock market (which at one point lost 90% of its value), you can bet it will be at least three times as risky.
+Unfortunately, once they're out of debt, he has recommended they get into “good growth stock mutual funds,” which will then return them “12% a year.”
+About a decade ago, there was a bust of a Ponzi scheme in my area where the investors were sucked in by promises of returns of 18% a year.
+If an investment is promising three times the long-term return of the stock market (which, at one point, lost 90% of its value), you can bet it will be at least three times as risky.

 Where Do Investment Returns Come From?

-To make matters worse, many investing gurus are cautioning people that the future expected return of the US stock market is far lower than the past returns.
+To make matters worse, many investing gurus have cautioned people that the future expected return of the US stock market is far lower than the past returns.
 To understand why, you need to understand where returns come from.
-John Bogle, in his investment classic Common Sense On Mutual Funds, teaches that returns come from three components, the dividend yield, the earnings growth of the underlying companies, and the speculative return.
+John Bogle, in his investment classic Common Sense on Mutual Funds, teaches that returns come from three components: the dividend yield, the earnings growth of the underlying companies, and the speculative return.
 Over the long term, the speculative return becomes a non-factor.
-At times people are far too optimistic about the stock market, such as 1999, and they bid stocks up to ridiculous prices.
+At times, people are far too optimistic about the stock market, such as in 1999, and they bid stocks up to ridiculous prices.
 At other times, such as late 2008, people are far too pessimistic, and stocks sell at a discount.
-But over the long run, these excesses cancel each other out.
+But over the long run, these excesses cancel out each other.

 Expected Return on Investment per Asset Class